b-chiang/protocol-reading-list/README.md

 - [Primitive Finance](https://primitive.finance/whitepaper-rmm-01.pdf)
 - [Why Stake When You Can Borrow?](https://arxiv.org/abs/2006.11156)

 More resources at [0xperp/defi-derivatives#option-amms](https://github.com/0xperp/defi-derivatives#option-amms).
-The entire list is also great.
+The entire list on derivatives is also great.

 ### LPing on Uniswap V3